miso-lims/walkthroughs/_includes/index-checking.md

 ```

 Click _Calculate_.
 Notice that the first two sequences are not considered duplicates even
 though index 1 is the exact same.
-Only the second and third sequences are considered near
+Only the first and third sequences are considered near
 matches.

 <a name="index-distance-miso" href="#">top</a>